 We collect here AmaBhulu-related subjects that are of more permanent value than regular blog posts.
 Click on the Titles to follow the links.

 In mid-1975 a jet departed Charleston, SC into an international picture.
 Twenty-six years later four fuel laden airliners emerged from that same picture and killed 3,000 innocent Americans.
 This is the painful story connecting the events.
 Perhaps the surviving members of the 1975 US Congress can explain their thinking to the rest of us and to the loved ones of those who died.
+The vents of 1975 in Angola are described in much more detail in the book AmaBhulu.

 On 31 March 2016 Dan Happel (left), host of the programme Connecting the Dots on The American Republic blogtalkradio, interviewed Harry Booyens (right), author of AmaBhulu.
 A link to the transmission is HERE.
 The conversation ranged from the history of South Africa to parallels with the United States and the reality of life under the ANC in South Africa.